-Prerequisite: EN110 placement or equivalent This course provides students with the opportunity to practice fundamental thinking skills for approaching realworld challenges.
+Prerequisite: EN110 placement or equivalent The world and our Micronesian region are facing environmental, political, and economic challenges that require civic engagement.
+This course provides students with the opportunity to practice fundamental thinking skills for approaching real-world challenges.
 Students will learn to approach civic and interpersonal challenges by evaluating evidence in order to develop solutions and draw informed conclusions.

 - 1. Discuss the importance of civic engagement in our region and local community. - 2.
-Analyze arguments in various contexts. - Explain an issue or problem using clear and direct language. - 4.
+Analyze arguments in various contexts.

+- 3. Explain an issue or problem using clear and direct language. - 4.
 Formulate a sound argument to advance a specific solution for a real-world challenge.